Powerful Patriots: Nationalist Protest in China's Foreign Relations

 Powerful Patriots: Nationalist Protest in China’s Foreign Relations is a 2014 non-fiction book by Jessica Chen Weiss.

 It details the extent to which public protests are forbidden, permitted, or encouraged by the Chinese government and how the government uses nationalism to advance its foreign policy.

 Publication

 Powerful Patriots was published by Oxford University Press in 2014 and was written by American political scientist Jessica Chen Weiss.

 Synopsis

 The book details the extent to which public protests are forbidden, permitted, or encouraged by the Chinese government and how the government uses nationalism to advance its foreign policy.
 In discussing Beijing's leadership style, the author compares China's autocratic governance to that of Jordan and Syria.
 The book describes the history of Chinese politics, focussing on the government's nationalism and relationship with both the United States and Japan.
-The book is has an introduction, seven case studies, and a conclusion.
+The book has an introduction, seven case studies, and a conclusion.